Europe shares snap losing streak

 Stocks have taken a hit from recent wild swings in fixed-income markets.
 German bund yields rose above 1 percent on Wednesday for the first time since September, just months after the European Central Bank began a bond-buying plan to revive growth in the euro zone economy.

-The FTSEurofirst 300 index closed up 1.7 percent, its biggest one-day gain since early May, with all top industry sectors in positive territory.
-Traders pointed to a still-favourable economic and earnings backdrop for equities despite the sell-off.
+The FTSEurofirst 300 index was up 1.3 percent at 1440 GMT, with all top industry sectors in positive territory.
+Traders pointed to a still-favourable economic and earnings backdrop for equities despite the recent sell-off.

 The relative strength index (RSI) for the FTSEurofirst 300 index was hovering close to 30 -- a technically “oversold” condition that often results in a bounce-back.

-The German DAX index rose 2.4 percent, almost erasing the past week’s losses but still leaving it down 9 percent since April highs.
+The German DAX index was up 1.6 percent but remains down almost 10 percent from April highs.

 “The correction in the DAX was so strong that at some point buyers were poised to come in ...
 Liquidity is not good, so it doesn’t take a lot of buy interest to move the market this way,” said Claus Mose, a Luxembourg-based trader at Sparinvest.

-British supermarket Sainsbury’s was up 4.5 percent after reporting sales figures in line with the consensus forecast.
+British supermarket Sainsbury’s led the market higher, up 4.8 percent after reporting sales figures in line with the consensus forecast.

 “There are some signs that future progress may be possible in non-food areas such as clothing, general merchandising and financial services,” said Richard Hunter, head of equities at Hargreaves Lansdown Stockbrokers.